yeyuanch/yeyuanch.github.io/_problems/2021-08-06-saddle-point.md

 If there's no saddle points, then they are two different places.

-Considering the four entries within the rows and columns of these places leads to a contradiction.
+Then consider the four entries within the rows and columns of these places.

+There's a contradiction like $A>B>C>D>A$.